frosttkurr/GIGIH2.0-Abstraction-and-Encapsulation-Ruby/README.md

 # Generasi GIGIH 2.0
-Learn Abstraction and Encapsulation with Ruby
+Learnt implementation of Abstraction and Encapsulation with Ruby